Serka-M/ENAdumper/msc/wf-fast5.md

-### Uploading raw Nanopore data to ENA using ENA dumper
+### Uploading raw Nanopore data to ENA using ENAdumper

 #### Prerequisites
 1. Register a [study](https://ena-docs.readthedocs.io/en/latest/submit/study.html) at ENA and get a study ID